The-DhruvVyas/ThingsBoard_All/README.md

 # ThingsBoard_All
-this repo contain all the working example which can be use by the thingsboard pe cloud plateform
+This repo contain all the working example which can be use by the thingsboard pe cloud plateform .
+Work under progress.